Thousands of nurses and ambulance workers to strike on same day

 The escalation in industrial action comes as thousands of nurses are on strike on Wednesday and Thursday this week at more than 55 NHS trusts in England.

-This follows strike action in December and earlier this month by both ambulance workers and nurses.
+This follows strike action in December and earlier this month by ambulance workers and nurses.

 “We understand the strength of feeling among NHS staff and nobody wants these strikes to happen.